ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 Given the above structures for manipulating the non-finalized state new `non-finalized` blocks are commited in two steps.
-First we commit the block to the in memory state, then we finalize the lowest height block if it is past the reorg limit, finally we process any queued blocks and prune any that are now past the reorg limit.
+First we commit the block to the in memory state, then we finalize all lowest height blocks that are past the reorg limit, finally we process any queued blocks and prune any that are now past the reorg limit.